outdoor trinidad logo.gif (5127 bytes)

 Cycling Areas in Trinidad

-For those who want more detailed information on the various cycling areas in Trinidad, this page provides that information.
+For those who want more detailed information on some of the various cycling areas in Trinidad that are off the Main Roads, this page provides that information.

 Chaguaramas_Biking_Trails